jaza-k/jaza-k/README.md

 🍁 My name is Jaza and I'm a software developer/security enthusiast based in Canada.
 I'm currently doing my CS undergrad at the University of Calgary.

-🪐 I like to create, design, develop, and build new things that spark my interest.
+🦋 I like to create, design, develop, and build new things that spark my interest.
 When I’m not coding away, I can probably be found working out, playing video games or studying for a midterm.

 🌱 I’m currently learning Svelte JS

+🪐 Fun fact: I am trilingual and a huge fan of anything astronomy.

 <p>
     <img src="https://img.shields.io/badge/OS-Ubuntu-E95420?style=flat&logo=ubuntu&logoColor=white&color=8876D1"/>